 To defrost chili, place it in the fridge overnight.
 Larger containers may take up to two days to defrost.

-You can also defrost chili in the microwave using the defrost setting (make sure you are using a microwave safe container), and then transfer it to a pot heat it on the stove.
-Or if you are in a rush or haven’t planned ahead you can even place the frozen chili in a pot, and heat it slowly, stirring often, over low heat.
+You can also defrost chili in the microwave using the defrost setting (make sure you are using a microwave-safe container), and then transfer it to a pot and heat it on the stove.
+Or if you are in a rush or haven’t planned ahead, you can even place the frozen chili in a pot and heat it slowly, stirring often, over low heat.

 Toppings should be fresh, but shredded cheese can be frozen, and obviously, salsa is shelf-stable until opened, so those are perennial topping options.
 Sour cream lasts for a long time in the fridge.